Russia’s military attack on Ukraine is just one of the latest sources of tension in the country’s relations with the EU. Find out more.

-EU-Russia relations have become increasingly strained over the past decade, not least because of the country's 2014 annexation of Crimea.
-The Kremlin’s support for separatists in eastern Ukraine and Russia’s military intervention in Syria have only exacerbated matters.
+EU-Russia relations have become increasingly strained over the past decade, not least because of the Kremlin’s interference in Ukraine following its 2014 annexation of Crimea.
+The Russian government’s support for separatists in eastern Ukraine and Russia’s military intervention in Syria have only exacerbated matters.
 Another source of tension is Russia’s disinformation campaigns and cyber-attacks, as well as attempts to interfere in Western democratic processes.

 Arrest of Alexei Navalny